-20% off use coupon code BRAVE at checkout FREE SHIP ORDERS OVER $100 AFTER COUPON
+20% off use coupon code NY23 at checkout FREE SHIP ON ORDERS OVER $60 AFTER COUPON

 Hello, and thank you for reading the WHO HOW WHY section of my website.

-To develop botanical skin care solutions for normal & SENSITIVE skin that actually work without causing further irritation.
+To develop plant based science backed home & skin care solutions for normal & SENSITIVE skin that actually work without causing further irritation.

 · The Remarlé® Shea Butter Creme was awarded the National Eczema Seal of Acceptance 2013